-- 1 Put D-Show in Config mode. - 2 Select the channel you want to move.

-3 On-screen, right-click on the strip where you want to move the selected channel.

-4 Choose Move Selected Strip Here from the pop-up menu.
+- 1 Put D-Show in Config mode. - 2 Select the channel you want to move. - 3 On-screen, right-click on the strip where you want to move the selected channel. - 4 Choose Move Selected Strip Here from the pop-up menu.

-Channel Strip Shortcuts
+Channel Control Shortcuts

-The on-screen channel controls provide the following right-click shortcuts.
+The on-screen channel faders and encoders provide the following right-click shortcuts to reset individual parameters and channel strips.